BonacchiLab/pyfeat-utils/README.md

 ```

 If you see no errors, the installation was successful.
+---

 **Note:**
-    First time the Detector is imported it may take a while to load the model.
+    The first time the Detector is imported it may take a while to load the model.
 This is normal.

 ## Usage